mapeveri/django-musette/roadmap.rst

 2. [X] Issue #115 Improve code in general
 3. [X] Issue #117 Search filter with field moderate in True
 4. [X] Issue #118 On scroll in topic comments not render correctly
-5. [] Issue #87 Migrate web sockets to django-channels
+5. [X] Issue #87 Migrate web sockets to django-channels
-6. [] Issue #81 Add docker container
-7. [X] If errors are found in the previous version.
+6. [X] If errors are found in the previous version.
 They will be arranged